 Hidden Halo

 Traditional halos are known to be classic.
 Hidden halos, on the other hand, give an impressive view of your engagement ring from any angle.
-Its delicate halo design wraps the underside of the centre stone, giving it a rounder appearance.
-It has the right amount of detail making it a favourite among vintage and solitaire styles creating a subtle, shiny look.
+Its delicate halo design wraps the underside of the center stone, giving it a rounder appearance.
+It has the correct detail, making it a favorite among vintage and solitaire styles, creating a subtle, shiny look.

 Stacking bands